hoolies/RTFM/README.md

 In an age of autocomplete, Stack Overflow snippets, and AI that will happily invent flags, it is still worth going back to the fundamentals: the **manual** that shipped with the tool.

 RTFM puts that manual under your thumb.
-Hit **Tab**, fuzzy-filter what you need, read the description, insert the token — without leaving the line, and without guessing.
+Hit **Tab**, fuzzy-filter what you need, read the description, insert the token, without leaving the line, and without guessing.

 It is a **zsh** plugin powered by **fzf**.
 It reads **man** pages (and `--help` when man is missing), understands common subcommands, and browses files when the command wants a path.